bonan-group/aiida-atoms/README.md

 # aiida-atoms

-AiiDA Plugin for keep track structure manipulations of an `ase.Atoms` object.
+AiiDA Plugin for keeping track of structure manipulations of an `ase.Atoms` objects.
+Every operation acted through the `AtomsTracker` object will be recorded on the provenance graph.

 ## Repository contents